xBFreEnergy/xBFreEnergy.github.io/docs/mmpbsa/input_file.md

 #### **Options to select numerical procedures**

 [`space`](#mmpbsa_ifv_space){#mmpbsa_ifv_space} (Default = 0.5)
 :   Sets the grid spacing that determines the resolution of the solute molecular surface.

+    !!! note "Keep in mind"
         Note that memory footprint of this grid-based implementation of GBNSR6 may become large for large structures, e.g. the nucleosome (about 25,000 atoms) will take close to 2 GB of RAM when the default grid spacing is used.
 For very large structures, one may consider increasing the value of space, which will reduce the memory footprint and execution time; however, the accuracy will also decrease.

 [`arcres`](#mmpbsa_ifv_arcres){#mmpbsa_ifv_arcres} (Default = 0.2)
 :   Arc resolution used for numerical integration over molecular surface.